Breaking the Screen Time Cycle: Connect to UnPlug, Peace at Home, Parenting Classes for your Employees

 • “Is that the episode where Bingo pretends to be a husband?”

-By doing this, you are building a bridge between their digital world and your relational world.
+By doing so, you are building a bridge between their digital world and your relational world.
 You are helping their brain recognize your presence.
 Once you’ve established that connection, then you set the limit.
 “I love watching this with you.
 It’s time to turn it off now and have dinner.”

 Strategy 2: Be the Calm Center During the Storm